Displacement

 The epic simile—the extended comparative construction that Homer deploys throughout the Iliad and the Odyssey—represents the device at its most architecturally ambitious.
 In Homer, the simile opens on as when or like, develops a complete scene from the natural or domestic world (a lion hunting, a shepherd driving flocks, a wave breaking on a headland), and then returns to the martial subject with so—the comparison having generated its own momentum before collapsing back into the poem’s primary narrative.
 The vehicle is not subordinate to the tenor; it has its own duration and its own logic, and the reader inhabits it fully before being returned.
 This structure makes the Homeric simile less a figure of speech than a figure of thought—the comparison is not an ornament applied to the subject but a second world brought into contact with it, and the meaning arises from the collision.

 In English poetry, the simile enters through the classical tradition and the King James Bible equally, both of which supply the connective constructions that Renaissance and later poets inherit.
-Burns works in the Scottish vernacular lyric tradition, which draws on both the oral ballad and the formal song, and his similes carry the directness and sensory immediacy of that tradition—the comparison is declared without preamble and inhabited without qualification.
+Burns works in the Scottish vernacular lyric tradition, which draws on both the oral ballad and the formal song, and his similes carry the directness and sensory immediacy of that tradition.

 CANONICAL EXAMPLE